jon-edward/wiki-categories/README.md

 2. predecessors - An array of unsigned 32-bit integers which lists the ids of categories having this category as a successor.
 3. successors - An array of unsigned 32-bit integers which lists the ids of categories immediately following this category in the hierarchy.
+For example, the "Climate activists" category is a successor of "Climate".
-4. articles - An array of unsigned 32-bit integers which lists the ids of articles which are members of this category.
+4. articles - An array of unsigned 32-bit integers which lists the ids of this category's articles.

 The script generates a `.index` file in the root directory and each of its bins - this should be interpreted as an array